 - Bold, clean compositions that command attention without competing with the rest of the room

 These pen drawings become instant focal points.
 A well-placed cat portrait brings personality and a touch of wit to any wall.
-Moreover, cat art adds personality without overwhelming spaces.
+And honestly, cat drawings add character to a room without ever overwhelming the space around them.

 Birds as Living Decor

 Birds bring walls to life through a sense of movement and freedom.
 Wall art featuring birds needs real presence — not just a pretty image, but something that feels alive.
 Think peacocks with richly detailed feathers, or eagles caught in a moment of majestic flight.
-Bird art has a way of making rooms feel larger, lighter, and more alive, as though the walls themselves have opened up.
+Bird art has a way of making rooms feel larger, lighter, and more open, as though the walls themselves have lifted away.

-Things to draw when you’re bored can become gallery pieces.
-Sometimes the best wall art starts as a casual sketch — a quick study of a wing or a beak — that gradually reveals itself as something worth framing.
+Even things to draw when you’re bored can grow into gallery pieces.
+Sometimes the best wall art starts as a casual sketch — a quick study of a wing or a beak — that slowly reveals itself as something worth framing.
+I never know which idle doodle will become someone’s favorite print.

 Abstract Statement Pieces

-Abstract line art creates conversation in a way that representational work sometimes cannot.
-There is something about a bold, flowing pattern that invites the viewer to bring their own meaning to it.
+Abstract line art sparks conversation in a way that representational work sometimes cannot.
+There’s something about a bold, flowing pattern that invites the viewer to bring their own meaning to it.
 My abstract pieces work through:

 - Bold patterns that command wall space and hold their own in larger rooms